 What are the treatment options for cluster headaches?

 Effective treatment of cluster headaches can be difficult to find.
 Medical advice offered by your doctor may include pain relief or stress reduction methods that don’t necessarily address the issue.
-However, at Vitality Chiropractic Centres, we believe that chiropractic treatment represents one of the best long-term solutions available to reduce the number of cluster headaches you experience and help you feel great every day.
+However, at Vitality Chiropractic Centres, we believe that chiropractic care represents one of the best long-term solutions available to reduce the number of cluster headaches you experience and help you feel great every day.

-How chiropractic treatment works for cluster headaches
+How chiropractic works for cluster headaches

 Chiropractic adjustments may help to support and restore central nervous system function, thereby reducing pressure on the occipital nerve and trigeminal nerve.

 How effective are the results?